La festa degli innamorati

 As it grew in power, the Catholic Church abolished this pagan practice but created in its stead the most romantic of saints’ days on February 14 to honor a martyred priest named Valentino.
 Although historical accounts differ, Valentino seems to have served in Rome in the third century A.D., when Emperor Claudius II outlawed marriage for young men because he believed that bachelors made better soldiers.
 Valentino, sympathetic to young lovers, defied the decree and continued to perform weddings.

 Arrested and tortured, the tender-hearted saint developed a friendship with a young girl—perhaps his jailor’s daughter—who came to visit him.
 Some say they fell in love; others claim that he cured her blindness.
 Before being beheaded, the saint sent her a note that he signed “il tuo Valentino" (your Valentino).

 Lovers around the world have been using the same phrase ever since.
-In Italy, which has not commercialized Valentine’s Day as much as the United States, couples celebrate with una cenetta intima (a romantic or intimate dinner) and flowers--or a visit to Verona (above), home of Juliet and her Romeo.
+In Italy, which has not commercialized Valentine’s Day as much as in the United States, couples celebrate with una cenetta intima (a romantic or intimate dinner), flowers--or a soft red pillow to hug!

-Voglio soltanto te –- I want only you
+Vivo per te –- I live for you